mrsushilshrestha/python/README.md

 # Operations on variables
 total = x * 2
 message = name + " is great!"  # String concatenation
-Type Conversion:
-Python allows conversion between different types (e.g., from string to integer).

-Example:

 python
 Copy code
 num_str = "100"
 num_int = int(num_str)  # Convert string to integer
 Control Flow 🛠️
-Control flow allows us to dictate the order in which code executes, typically depending on conditions.
-This enables decision-making within our programs.
+Control flow statements allow you to decide the order of execution based on conditions.
+The basic building blocks include:

-If/elif/else Statements: Execute different blocks of code based on conditions.
+If/elif/else Statements: Choose different paths based on conditions.
 Comparison Operators: ==, !=, <, >, <=, >=.
-Logical Operators: and, or, not — used to combine multiple conditions.
+Logical Operators: and, or, not.
 Example:

 python